The Invitations: Production

 The episode's writer, Seinfeld co-creator Larry David, originally came up with George's plan to move to China for the season two episode "The Ex-Girlfriend".
 It was cut from that episode prior to broadcast, so he repurposed the material for "The Invitations".

-Yankees owner George Steinbrenner, long portrayed on Seinfeld by the voice of Larry David, filmed scenes for a guest appearance in this episode, but footage for the episode ran well over its allotted 23 minutes, so his scenes were all cut for time.
-Other cuts made to fit the episode within its time slot include some sequences from the Jerry and Jeannie montage, Jerry and Jeannie's conversation after making out, and Jeannie joking that she's only marrying Jerry to get her green card.
+Yankees owner George Steinbrenner, long portrayed on Seinfeld by the voice of Larry David, filmed a guest appearance playing himself in this episode, despite director Andy Ackerman's concern that future episodes could never use the joke Steinbrenner again; this became a moot point when Steinbrenner's scenes were cut for time.
+In the deleted scenes, Steinbrenner becomes Elaine's wedding date because the singles table is for "losers"; the two then switch roles by trading seats, and Elaine, with her back to the camera, rambles obliviously while Steinbrenner slinks away unnoticed.
+A number of scenes developing Jerry and Jeannie's relationship were also cut.

 The cast reading for the episode was on March 31, 1996.
 Filming commenced on April 1, and the majority of the scenes were filmed before a live studio audience on April 3.

 This episode was temporarily pulled from syndication in the wake of the 2001 anthrax attacks in the United States in October.
 The episode returned to syndication in the summer of 2002.

 This is the last episode to feature Larry David as executive producer.
 He returned to write the two-part finale, and voiced the character of George Steinbrenner for three episodes of Season 8.

 On June 3, 2015, Jason Alexander said during an interview on The Howard Stern Show that Swedberg's character had been killed off due to incompatibility with the other stars' comedic rhythm on the show, and the decision was made to cut Swedberg after Jerry Seinfeld and Julia Louis-Dreyfus acted alongside her.
 The following day, Alexander apologized on Twitter for his comments, explaining that his words were ill-chosen and misconstrued, and that the decision to kill Susan had nothing to do with Swedberg.
 He added that Swedberg had more than once offered to adapt her acting to any suggestions he might have, and he had declined, and that while he always felt the rhythm between the two of them was off, show creators David and Seinfeld and the show's fans clearly felt the chemistry between them was just what it should be.